You know you want oak flooring in at least one of your home’s rooms, but maybe you’re unsure about whether red oak or white oak makes more sense.

 - Average or available plank size: You’ll find more red oaks than white oaks, and they grow bigger on average.
 If you need a generous plank width of around 5 inches or greater, you’ll find more red oak options.

-Choose 50 Floor for Your Oak Hardwood Flooring
+Choose 50 Floor for Your Red and White Oak Hardwood Flooring

 Are you having difficulty picking between white and red oak floors?
 It’s a tough decision — you might be considering mixing both types.
 However, you’ll want to select one or the other.
 Mixing and matching them doesn’t usually go well.
 You’ll do much better with one type of flooring for your space.